-1. Know the new rules for gifts
+1. Know the revised rules for charitable deductions

-- You can deduct up to 100% of your 2020 adjusted gross income (AGI) for cash gifts to public charities (up from the usual 60%).
+- You can deduct up to 100% of your 2021 adjusted gross income (AGI) for cash gifts to public charities (up from the usual 60%).
 If the value of your gifts exceeds 100% of your AGI, you will carry any excess gift amounts into next year.

-- If you do not itemize deductions on your federal tax return, you can now take a charitable deduction of up to $300 for cash donations made to qualified organizations in 2020.
-This change benefits those who typically do not itemize their deductions and therefore typically do not receive a tax benefit from their charitable contributions.
+- If you do not itemize deductions on your federal tax return, you can now take a charitable deduction of up to $300 for cash donations made to qualified organizations in 2021.
+This benefits those who typically do not itemize their deductions and therefore typically do not receive a tax benefit from their charitable contributions.